charliecalvert/CloudNotes/Assignments/React/JestExpressAddressSimple.md

 });
 ```

-We have replaced our original elfQuery function with a jest mock function.
-We do this, because we don't want to have to mock up fetch itself, which is a bit tricky.
+We have replaced our original elfQuery function with a [jest mock function](https://jestjs.io/docs/en/mock-functions).
+We do this, because we don't want to have to mock up **fetch** itself, which is a bit tricky.
 So we get around that by mocking the entire elfQuery function.
 Then we simulate clicking our button and check to make sure that out mocked elfQuery function was called.
 As mentioned above, this proves that button click works, but it doesn't prove that we can handle the JSON we get from the server.

-To test whether we can parse the JSON we get from the server, do this:
+**NOTE**: _Perhaps we will mock **fetch** itself at some point in this class, but it is too early in the class to introduce that relatively complex subject._

+Now that we know that our button works, our next step is to test whether we can parse the JSON we would get from a successful call to the server.
+In other words, we are assuming our call to fetch worked, and now we want to test if we can properly handled the result that was sent back to us from the server:

 ```javascript
 it('should call queryServer with bare jest function', () => {